trevorfortner/Criminal-Intent/README.md

 ### The program looks like this:
 ![Possible Error](/Docs/PossibleError.png?raw=true)

-This happens when the .jar file is in the wrong directory.
-Move the .jar file so that it’s in the same directory as the Images and Source folders (as it is on the repo).
+This happens when either the program is run an unsupported operating system (see Section 1.3) or the .jar file is in the wrong directory.
+To solve the latter, move the .jar file so that it’s in the same directory as the Images and Source folders (as it is on the repo).
 This is because the code uses references to these folders, which it can’t find unless it’s in the same directory as them.
 ### Customer Support
 _Note: Please do not contact Customer Support for hints/codes/cheats._